hedmanw/marlin-mining/examples/tasks/373f3ec/README.md

 ## Task
 Merge _base_ with _remote_.
-This task contains one file to merge: `Marlin_main.cpp`.
+This task contains one file to merge: `Marlin_main_cleaned.cpp`.

 The functionality for movement is different in the `remote` than in the `base`, therefore these `remote` changes should be part of a `DELTA` feature.

 The `base` evolutions should in general be accepted.
-There are significant whitespace differences.

 * In `case 28:`, accept the `remote` changes adding `current_position[n] = destination[n]`.
 * In `case 28:`, the differences for `plan_set_position` between `base` and `remote` should be part of a `DELTA` feature.